LagaUni/Pose-Sensor-with-N-Optical-Mice/README.md

 If using Visual Studio Code for the Python block, open the remote window for WSL Ubuntu (search for more documentation and tutorials about this after installing Ubuntu Linux and ROS 2 if needed) and open the folder of the `workspace.zip` (make sure this folder is previously in your home folder from Ubuntu).
 Let´s review the files in this folder briefly:

 * In `workspace` you will find a `src` folder which will be the main editable.
 Other folders called `build`, `install` and `log` will be created automatically once you run the whole program.
 * In `src` you will also find a folder called `sensor` which contains other automatically generated files, the editable `setup.py`, the `test_launch.py` file which allows to execute various nodes simultaneously and were you will need to edit the arguments for your 'static_transform_publisher' nodes depending on your specific configuration and mouse locations and initial orientations.
-And finally another snesor folder with all the other main files:
+And finally another snesor folder with all the other main files: `odom_puplish.py`, `pose_publisher
-      *

 ## Outstanding issues